agutikov/go-lisp-experiments/README.md

 # What I've learned about Lisp

 1. Syntactic form differs from procedure call in a way that different syntactic forms can eval or not eval some of it's arguments, while procedure call (as a syntactic form itself) eval all arguments before calling the procedure.
-   1. procedure call - eval all args before call;
+For example:
-   2. quote - does not eval any arg;
+  - procedure call - eval all args before call;
-   3. define - does not eval first, eval second;
+  - quote - does not eval any arg;
-   4. set! - same as define;
+  - define and set! - does not eval first, eval second;
-   5. if - eval first, and then eval one of second or third;
+  - if - eval first, and then eval one of second or third;
-   6. lambda - does not eval any of two, but will eval body when been called, or can eval body partially, or behave any different way;
+  - lambda - does not eval any of two, but will eval body when been called, or can eval body partially, or behave any different way;